Food Safety in Toronto

 The most common microorganisms that end up on food are:

-1. Norovirus, which causes almost 60 percent of foodborne illness cases
+- Norovirus, which causes almost 60 percent of foodborne illness cases,

 We also teach our students to watch out for the signs and symptoms of foodborne illness.
 Despite different microorganisms that can cause different diseases, FBIs are typically characterized by nausea, vomiting, diarrhea, and stomach pain and/or cramps.
-The severity of the symptoms depend on the severity of the disease.
+The severity of the symptoms depends on the severity of the disease.
 The typical length of time before FBIs resolve is 3-5 days.
-If symptoms become more severe or prolonged, advise the person to seek medical attention – they may need immediate fluid replacement for dehydration.
+If symptoms become more severe or prolonged, advise the person to seek medical attention.
+They may need immediate fluid replacement for dehydration.